FACTBOX-What lockdown changes will UK prime minister Johnson announce?

+Following are some of the changes that are expected, with further details due to be published to parliament on Monday: SLOGAN

-SLOGAN The government is replacing its main "stay at home" slogan with "stay alert".
+The government is replacing its main "stay at home" slogan with "stay alert".
 Government officials have said, however, that people will still be told to stay at home as much as possible.

-CONTACT WITH OTHERS In a government poster published by Johnson on Twitter on Sunday, the new rules included "limit contact with other people".
+CONTACT WITH OTHERS

+In a government poster published by Johnson on Twitter on Sunday, the new rules included "limit contact with other people".
 Until now Britons have been banned from holding gatherings of more than two people, excluding people they live with.
 It was not clear how much interaction would be allowed under the new guidance.
+EXERCISE

-EXERCISE Media has reported that for exercise, people will be able to leave their homes more than just the current once a day.
+Media have reported that for exercise, people will be able to leave their homes more than just the current once a day.
+GARDEN CENTRES

-GARDEN CENTRES Garden centers - selling plants, seeds, and garden equipment - are expected to be allowed to reopen, as long as they adhere to social distancing guidelines for customers.
+Garden centres - selling plants, seeds and garden equipment - are expected to be allowed to reopen, as long as they adhere to social distancing guidelines for customers.
 Until now, store openings have been largely restricted to shops selling essentials, like supermarkets and pharmacies.

-RETURN TO WORK Government officials has said that the new guidelines will tell people who can work from home to continue to do so, while those who cannot begin to be encouraged to return to work as long as they observe social distancing rules.
+RETURN TO WORK

+Government officials have said that the new guidelines will tell people who can work from home to continue to do so, while those who cannot will begin to be encouraged to return to work as long as they observe social distancing rules.
+TRANSPORT

 - READ MORE ON: